grayresearch/CX/README.md

 data, request ID) and produces a corresponding response (err/OK, response data, response ID) in zero or more cycles.
-The request signaling has valid/ready handshake so that a CFU may signal it is unable to accept a request this cycle, and the response signaling also has a valid/ready handshake to that a CPU may signal it is unable to accept a response this cycle.
-Example: non-pipelined, multicycle divide unit with early-out.
+The request signaling has valid/ready handshake so that a CFU may signal it is unable to accept a request this cycle, and response signaling has a valid/ready handshake to that a CPU may signal it is unable to accept a response this cycle.
+Example: one request-at-a-time, multi-cycle divide unit with early-out and response handshaking.

 3) LI3: arbitrary-latency, possibly pipelined, possibly out-of-order function unit, with request/response handshakes: a CFU which accepts a